hemikak/website/content/en/docs/setup/minikube.md

 title: Running Kubernetes Locally via Minikube
 content_template: templates/concept
 ---

-{{% capture overview %}}
+{% capture overview %}}

 Minikube is a tool that makes it easy to run Kubernetes locally.
-Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
+Minikube runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your laptop for users looking to try out Kubernetes or develop with it day-to-day.

 {{% /capture %}}